nludban/rpi-pico-psst/README.md

 It's useful when building a distributed multi-node sensor and control network having a daisy chain [topology](#Topology).

+Project status is "beta" - API is stable, needs to survive being used in a couple projects.
+Documentation needs a comprehensive edit.

-Project status is "alpha" - PIO programs running on a single pico board all work and talk to each other, timings and delays have been [verified](verification.md) with a mixed signal oscilloscope.
+~~Project status is "alpha" - PIO programs running on a single pico board all work and talk to each other, timings and delays have been [verified](verification.md) with a mixed signal oscilloscope.~~

 ## Performance